lookit/lookit-docs/docs/source/frames.rst

 dashes to CamelCase).
 For a simple frame, an actual screenshot is fine.
 If there are several "phases" to your frame or different ways it can work, you may want to make a diagram instead.
-When you run ``yarn run docs``, this screenshot gets copied over to the YUIdoc theme for the project.
-Both copies of the screenshot should be committed in git.
+When you run ``yarn run docs``, this screenshot gets copied over to the YUIdoc theme for the project and to the ``docs/assets`` directory.
+The former is used locally, the latter when serving from github pages.
+Both the copy in ``exp-player/screenshots`` and the one in ``docs/assets`` should be committed using git; the one in the theme directory doesn't have to be.

 Ember debugging
 ~~~~~~~~~~~~~~~